 - To check if the ADB and Fastboot are installed on your macOS, you need to connect your android device.

-- Use a data cable to connect your android device with your personal computer.
+- Use a data cable to connect your android device to your personal computer.

-Note: ADB works only if the “USB debugging” is enabled on your android device.
+Note: ADB works only if “USB debugging” is enabled on your android device.

 - To enable USB debugging, go to ‘System settings’ on your android device.

 - If ‘Developer options’ are disabled, then turn them on.